Dedsec0098/QA-Bot/README.md

 This is a chatbot for vulnerable code that addresses common, repetitive queries sourced from GitHub comments, Gitter channels, and similar platforms to help new contributors onboard quickly.
-The chatbot will not only answer questions VulnerableCode but also guide newcomers in setting up the code locally, thereby reducing the load on maintainers.
+The chatbot will not only answer questions but also guide newcomers in setting up the code locally, thereby reducing the load on maintainers.

 Key Benefits: